 “I don’t know.
 The only thing I remembered when I woke up twenty-seven years ago was my name.
 Everything else in my head was empty.”

-The last part hit me.
-A black dragon born from the Drakel line.
-This was a huge news that I didn’t expect to hear.
+The last part hit me–A black dragon born from the Drakel line.
+This was huge news that I didn’t expect to hear.
 “Why have you not destroyed the Drakel line?”

 The king chuckled.
-“That would be unwise you see for from a curse there is always a blessing that follows with it.
+“That would be unwise.
+You see, from a curse, there is always a blessing that follows with it.
 You, my child, are the blessing that this world has given to counter the six legendary monsters.”

 My lips twitched.
 “I see.”